 |The Department has a large format printer in 3213 Gardner Hall which is available to everyone in the department for preparing posters for meetings and other presentations.
 In order to track maintenance more easily and to minimize the risk of accidental damage to the printer, we follow the same policy used by CALS for its large format printers in that the actual operation of the printer is restricted to a group of approved individuals.

 The following people will work with you to prepare your poster:

-Posters can be printed to a maximum of 56” length in either 36” or 42” widths.
+Posters can be printed in either 36” or 42” wide (relative to the width of the printer) and up to 52" long.
 Check with your meeting's guidelines to make sure you don't exceed any size limits.